jvcarli/femder/README.md

 - Optional step (**recommended**) - consider using a [virtual environment](https://docs.python.org/3/library/venv.html):

-  Utilizing a virtual environment with `pip` is recommended as it allows for the isolation of project dependencies, enhancing dependency management and facilitating working across diverse projects.
+  Creating a new virtual environment for each project you work on is considered a best practice, ensuring better management and isolation of dependencies and promoting a cleaner development workflow.

   - Create your virtual environment as usual: